Jarvis Cocker: Pulp

 Cocker founded the band Pulp originally under the name Arabicus Pulp (named after a tradable commodity he learned about in an economics class) at the age of 15 while he was a pupil at City School.
 After numerous line-up changes, and shortening the name to "Pulp", the band eventually found fame in the 1990s with the success of the albums His 'n' Hers (1994) and Different Class (1995).
 Cocker was Pulp's frontman, and part of his trademark image was his glasses, which seemed to "stay magically on his face" no matter what antics he performed.
 This feat was achieved using "a huge rubber band round the back" of his glasses.

 Pulp released two more albums (This Is Hardcore and We Love Life) to critical acclaim, though neither achieved the commercial success of Different Class.
 After releasing a greatest hits album, the band went on hiatus from 2003 to 2010, then returned to activity in 2011.
+Pulp returned in 2022, touring and eventually releasing a new studio album More.
+The latter was a critical and commercial success, becoming Pulp's first No. 1 album since This Is Hardcore.

-Cocker was a frequent guest on TV shows in the 1990s, and hosted an art series for Channel 4 – Journeys into the Outside.
-In the series, he took a trip across the globe, meeting so-called "outsider artists", people who create wacky and wonderful works of art, trying to understand what compelled them to do so.
+Cocker was a frequent guest on TV shows in the 1990s, such as Later...
+With Jools Holland, and hosted an art series for Channel 4 – Journeys into the Outside.< In the series, he took a trip across the globe, meeting so-called "outsider artists", people who create wacky and wonderful works of art, trying to understand what compelled them to do so.
 In 1996 Cocker performed a parody of "Common People" ("Showbiz People") on the satirical comedy show Spitting Image.